What is a SWIFT code?

 Using Crezco to make cross-border payments

 Crezco is an open banking payment platform that lets you make and collect international payments quickly, securely and affordably .
-Crezco ensures you get the most competitive rates when making international payments, and helps you avoid any extra charges or hidden fees.
+Crezco ensures you get competitive rates when making international payments, and helps you avoid any extra charges or hidden fees.

 Making SWIFT payments with confidence